vvr-hub/ExamplePytestProject/readme.md

 - **Parallelization** for running tests simultaneously
 - **Retries** for failing tests
 - **Reusable** utils and fixtures, avoiding duplication of code
-- **Reliable** robust and independent tests, avoiding flakiness and hardcoding
+- **Reliable,** robust and independent tests, avoiding flakiness and hardcoding
 - **Test data separation** Dynamically load test data from relevant yaml file based on the target environment

 ---